EskoSalaka/mtg-deckbuilder/README.md

 # mtg-deckbuilder

-mtg-deckbuilder is a little online tool for deckbuilding similar to for example https://deckstats.net/deckbuilder/ or https://manastack.com/home.
+mtg-deckbuilder is an online tool for deckbuilding similar to for example https://deckstats.net/deckbuilder/ or https://manastack.com/home.
 It is made purely for fun & practice purposes, but it will also have a few useful features!

+Currently, both the frontend and backend are deployed in https://mtg-deckbuilder-api.herokuapp.com

 # The project